shwoodwind.co.uk

 I gave it another hour - still no effect.

 I'm still checking it even as I write this article several hours later.
-There's some brown scum on the surface of the solution, but the calcium deposits are looking solid ( if perhaps a little whiter!!? ).
+There's some brown scum on the surface of the solution, but the scale deposits are looking solid (if perhaps a little whiter).

-To sum up then: Both Hydrogen Peroxide and vinegar did the job.
-Hydrogen Peroxide took far longer to achieve a clean mouthpiece - and because of this it's fair to assume that the whole mouthpiece would need to be immersed in the solution.
-A stronger solution might work faster...though I'm still inclined to think that it's the acid in the solution that's doing the work with regard to the calcium.
+To sum up then: Hydrogen Peroxide, non-diet cola and vinegar did the job.
+Hydrogen Peroxide took by far the longest to achieve a clean mouthpiece - and because of this it's fair to assume that the whole mouthpiece would need to be immersed in the solution.
+A stronger solution might work faster...though I'm still inclined to think that it's the acid in the solution that's doing the work with regard to the scale.

-Vinegar acted fast to soften the deposits, and because of this it's possible to limit its contact with the mouthpiece by using a wad of cotton wool soaked in the solution.
+Vinegar also acted fast to soften the deposits, and because of this it's possible to limit its contact with the mouthpiece by using a wad of cotton wool soaked in the solution to get things moving and then use a cotton bud (or Q-tip) to rub the scale off.

 Proprietary limescale removers do the job - but the production of noxious fumes and their generally poisonous nature makes them risky and unpleasant to use.

-Although I used white malt vinegar I can see no reason why any other sort of vinegar would not work just as well - such as common brown malt vinegar, as found on your chips ( or fries, depending on where in the world you are ).
+Although I used white malt vinegar I can see no reason why some other sorts of vinegar would not work just as well - such as common brown malt vinegar, as found on your chips (or fries, depending on where in the world you are) or cider vinegar.
+If in any doubt look on the label for the acidity - it will usually be in the region of 4% to 6%.
+Balsamic vinegar is not suitable.

-As regards metal mouthpieces, I did try a couple in both the Hydrogen Peroxide and the vinegar.
-Obviously colour change is not an issue - but metals tend to react adversely to acids, and with this in mind the speed with which the vinegar softens the calcium makes it a viable proposition.
+As for metal mouthpieces, I did try a couple in both the Hydrogen Peroxide and the vinegar.
+Obviously colour change is not an issue - but metals tend to react adversely to acids, and with this in mind the speed with which the vinegar softens the scale makes it a viable proposition.

 If you're more concerned with sterilising your mouthpiece then I would recommend washing it in lukewarm water with detergent, and if you're feeling particularly fragile you can give it a sloosh with some antibacterial mouthwash.
-Rinse off after a minute or so. ( This stuff is good for slooshing out sax crooks too, which can get get just as gunked up as mouthpieces ).
+Rinse off after a minute or so.
+(This stuff is good for slooshing out sax crooks too, which can get just as gunked up as mouthpieces.

 If you're still worried, think about what's on all those coins in your pocket...and have a read of this article.